 Dane Fife is a basketball player and coach from Clarkston, Michigan.
 He played four seasons with Indiana University as a guard, and he later became an assistant coach with the Hoosiers.
 After his role as an assistant, Dane Fife moved on to become head coach at IPFW at the age of 25, the youngest head coach in Division I at the time.
-Currently, he serves on coaching for the Michigan State Spartans under Tom Izzo.
+From 2011-2021, he served on the coaching staff for the Michigan State Spartans under Tom Izzo.
 In April 2021, it was announced that Fife will serve as an assistant at Indiana under Mike Woodson.

 Dane Fife Biography